mecotrade/kidtracker/README.md

 docker-compose up -d
 ```

+To log in, use default credentials `admin`/`password`.

-## 3. Device binding
+## Device binding

 To bind a device to the application, the latter is to be available from the
-mobile internet, this is, it should has a static ip address, and, probably,
+mobile internet, this is, it should have a static ip address, and, probably,
 an associated domain name.
 By default, the application listens devices on port `8001`,
 suppose the very same port is mapped to public network.
 Then the following text message
-sent to device make to connect to the application:
+sent to device make it to connect to the application:
 ```
 pw,123456,ip,<public IP address>,8001#
 ```
 Here `123456` is the default password, which is most probably set on the device.
 If, however, the password
-was modified, it should be used instead of the default one.
+was modified, the new password should be used instead of the default one.

 **It is highly recommended changing the default password!**

+## Usage notices

+### User roles
+Any user registered in the application can either be a regular user, or an administrator.
+Administrators can register other users, whereas regular user cannot, this is the only
+difference.
+Administrator can create both regular users and other administrators.
+For existing
+users, administrator privilege can be neither granted nor revoked, the only way to modify user
+status is to remove user account, and recreated it anew.

+For security reason, the user phone number cannot be modified neither.
+Again, to change it
+please remove and recreate user account.

+When run for the very first time, there is default user account with administrator privilege with
+login `admin` and password `password`.
+It is recommended either remove this account when other
+user accounts are created, or change the default password.
+If there is only one account with
+administrator privilege, it cannot be removed.

+### Timestamps
+Anywhere in UI timestamps are clickable, and by click they can be switched from absolute date and time
+value to time interval indication from now.

-## 4. References
+## References

 - [**GPRS communication protocol by 3g-elec**](https://github.com/tananaev/traccar/files/213814/3g.elec.comm.protocol.docx)
 - [**A19 communication protocol**](https://www.istartek.com/wp-content/uploads/2019/03/A19-Communication-Protocol.pdf)